nspcc-dev/dbft/README.md

 provided.
 4. `dbft` package contains `Block` and `Transaction` abstractions located at the `block.go` and `transaction.go` files.
 Every block must be able to be signed and verified as well as implement setters and getters for main fields. `Transaction` is an entity which can be hashed.
-Two transactions having equal hashes are considered equal.
+Two entities having equal hashes are considered equal.
 No default implementation is provided.
-5. `dbft` contains interfaces for payloads.
+5. `dbft` contains generic interfaces for payloads.
 No default implementation is provided.
 6. `timer` contains default time provider.
 It should make it easier to write tests concerning dBFT's time depending behaviour.
-7. `simulation` contains an example of dBFT's usage with 6-node consensus.
+7. `internal` contains an example of custom identity types and payloads implementation used to implement an example of dBFT's usage with 6-node consensus.
+Refer to `internal` subpackages for type-specific dBFT implementation and tests.
+Refer to `internal/simulation` for an example of dBFT library usage.
 8. `formal-models` contains the set of dBFT's models written in [TLA⁺](https://lamport.azurewebsites.net/tla/tla.html) language and instructions on how to run and check them.
 Please, refer to the [README](./formal-models/README.md) for more details.